jjjacobsen/financeAI/README.md

 - changing how python and it's dependencies are managed
    - going to use mise
    - maybe going to use uv or poetry or something else
+- considering learning and using uv for everything else